-- CMP and SMT exhibit similar operating temperatures within current generation process technologies, but the heating behaviors are quite different.
+CMP and SMT have similar thermal characteristics within current generation process technologies, but the thermal heating effects are quite different.
 SMT heating is primarily caused by localized heating within certain key microarchitectural structures such as the register file, due to increased utilization.
+CMP

-CMP heating is primarily caused by the global impact of increased energy output. - In future process technologies in which leakage power is a significant percentage of the overall chip power CMP machines will generally be hotter than SMT machines.
+- heating is primarily caused by the global impact of increased energy output. - In future process technologies in which leakage power is a significant percentage of the overall chip power CMP machines are clearly hotter than SMT machines.
 For the SMT architecture, this is primarily due to the fact that the increased SMT utilization is overshadowed by additional leakage power.
-With the CMP machine, replacing the relatively cool L2 cache with a second core causes additional leakage power due to the temperature-dependent component of subthreshold leakage.

-- For the organizations we studied, CMP machines offer significantly more throughput than SMT machines for CPU-bound applications, and this leads to significant energy-efficiency savings despite a substantial (80%+) increase in power dissipation.
-However, in our equal-area comparisons between SMT and CMP, the loss of L2 cache hurts the performance of CMP for L2-bound applications, and SMT is able to exploit significant thread-level parallelism.
-From an energy standpoint, the CMP machine's additional performance is no longer able to make up for the increased power output and energy-efficiency becomes negative. - CMP and SMT cores tend to perform better with different DTM techniques.
-In general, in performanceoriented systems, localized DTM techniques work better for SMT cores and global DTM techniques work better for CMP cores.
+With the CMP machine, replacing the relatively cool L2 cache with a second core causes additional leakage power due to the temperature-dependent component of subthreshold leakage. - CMP and SMT cores tend to perform better with different DTM techniques.
+In general, in performance-oriented systems, localized DTM techniques work better for SMT cores and global DTM techniques work better for CMP cores.
 For energy-oriented systems, global DVS thermal management techniques offer significant energy savings.
 However, the performance benefits of localized DTM make these techniques competitive for techniques for energy-oriented SMT machines.

-In our future work, we hope to tackle the challenging problem of considering significantly larger amounts of thread-level parallelism and considering hybrids between CMP and SMT cores.
-We will also explore the impact of varying core complexity on the performance of SMT and CMP, and explore a wider range of design options, like SMT fetch policies.
-There is also significant opportunity to explore tradeoffs between exploiting TLP and core-level ILP from energy and thermal standpoints.
-Finally, we also would like to explore server-oriented workloads which are likely to contain characteristics that are most similar to the memory-bound benchmarks from this study.
+In our future work, we hope to tackle the challenging problem of considering significantly larger amounts of threadlevel parallelism and considering hybrids between CMP and SMT cores.
+There is also significant opportunity to explore tradeoffs between core-level ILP and TLP exploitation from an energy and thermal standpoint.
+We also would like to explore server-oriented workloads which are likely to contain characteristics that are most similar to the memory-bound benchmarks from this study.